johannbrehmer/pointers/README.md

 ### Coding

 - PyCharm and VS Code are both good IDEs.
-- As far as Python style goes, I try to follow PEP8 (of course) and the [black code style](https://black.readthedocs.io/) with a slightly increased line length.
+- As far as Python style goes, I try to follow PEP8 (of course) and the [black code style](https://black.readthedocs.io/), though I like to increase the line length to 120 characters.
 - My most visited website of 2019 and 2020 is probably [this StackOverflow question](https://stackoverflow.com/questions/53004311/how-to-add-conda-environment-to-jupyter-lab) on how to add conda environments to Jupyter Lab.

 ### Machine learning